By Sungard AS

-But the digitisation of business processes can be both a good and bad thing.
+But the digitization of business processes can be both a good and bad thing.
 Any successful business will find ways to leverage their IT systems and the massive amount of data they collect to drive performance.
 This is where the Bimodal IT way of thinking comes into play.

 The Bimodal IT approach gives companies the flexibility to align IT resources (people, technology, budget) with business and workload requirements.
 In fact, Bimodal IT helps simplify IT environments.